glamstack/okta-sdk/README.md

 ],
 ```

-You simply need to provide the connection key when invoking the SDK, and you may need to store the connection keys in your application's database for dynamically rendered pages.
+You simply need to provide the connection key when invoking the SDK.

 ```php
 $okta_api = new \Glamstack\Okta\ApiClient('prod_scope1');